silverstripe/silverstripe-fulltextsearch/docs/en/03_configuration/31_adding_data_to_an_index.md

 ## Manually

-If you get desperate, you can create a new page in a build task or something like that:
+If the situation calls for it, you can add an object to the index directly:

 ```php
 use Page;